gsuarezr/QCHACK2021/README.md

 **RESCUE SCHRODINGER’S CAT**

+To install the game run the command

+conda env create -f environment.yml

+To run it simply type

+conda activate qchack
+python Hangman.py

 Welcome to the Quantum game of Rescue Schrodinger’s Cat, where you will have a chance to save the cat of world renowned scientist Schrodinger.
 The probability will be your best friend to save the cat from death.
 Let us look into the rules of the game, Rules:-
 a)	To play this funny game, you have to choose the difficulty level first.
 There will be 3 difficulty levels, from easy to hard via medium.
 Just choose the one you are most confident of.